OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/updating-linux.md

    echo "Something went wrong."
 fi
 ```
 :::info
 You'll note the use of `2>&1` which redirects the stderr  stream to stdout.
 Bash writes diagnostic messages to stderr which Octopus interprets as an error so your Runbook will show a success with warnings message.
 The `if` statement checks to see if an error was actually encountered and will fail the step if it was.
 :::

+## Samples
+We have a [Target - Wildfly](https://g.octopushq.com/TargetWildflySamplePetClinic) Space on our Samples instance of Octopus.
+You can sign in as `Guest` to take a look at this example and more runbooks in the `PetClinic` project.